John-Colvin/YAIDIP/README.md

 }
 ```

-Other examples of the format-string style are SQL prepared statements and string templates for formatting HTML documents.
+Other examples of the format-string style are string templates for formatting HTML documents and SQL prepared statements.
 The convention used for format specifiers is defined by the respective APIs:

 ```d
 void f2(string name) {